Disappearance of Dorothy Arnold: Aftermath

 Years after Arnold disappeared, numerous alleged sightings from all over the U.S. were still being reported.
-Police continued to investigate the reports, but all proved to be false.
-The Arnold family also continued to receive letters from women claiming to be Dorothy Arnold.
+Police continued to investigate these reports, but all proved to be false.
+The Arnold family also continued to receive letters from women claiming to be Arnold.
 These were also investigated and also proved to be false.
 One such letter came from an attorney in California who claimed that Arnold was living as "Ella Nevins" in Los Angeles, a claim that her father disputed.

 The case gained attention again on April 8, 1921, when "during a lecture in New York, Captain John H. Ayers of the Bureau of Missing Persons claimed that Dorothy Arnold's fate had been known to the Bureau and her family for some time.
 Ayers refused to elaborate and would not say if Arnold was alive or dead."
 The following day, Ayers claimed that he was misquoted and denied that Arnold's fate was known.

 In the weeks following his daughter's disappearance, Francis Arnold spent approximately $250,000 trying to find his daughter.
-He continued to maintain that he believed Dorothy had been kidnapped and murdered on the day she disappeared or shortly thereafter.
+He continued to maintain that he believed she had been kidnapped and murdered on the day she disappeared or shortly thereafter.
 Francis died on April 6, 1922.
-In his will, he intentionally made no provisions for Dorothy, stating that he was "satisfied that she is not alive."
+In his will, he intentionally made no provisions for Arnold, stating that he was "satisfied that she is not alive."

-According to Keith, Dorothy's mother Mary did not share her husband's opinion that their daughter had been kidnapped and murdered, and remained hopeful that she was still alive.
-Mary died on December 29, 1928.
-Shortly after her death, Keith publicly stated he believed that Arnold had committed suicide because of her failed writing career.
+According to Keith, Dorothy's mother Mary did not share her husband's opinion that their daughter had been murdered and remained hopeful that she was still alive.
+She died on December 29, 1928.
+Shortly after her death, Keith publicly stated he believed that Arnold had died by suicide because of her failed writing career.
 In an obituary for Mary Arnold, United Press Associations (now UPI) referenced the hunt for Dorothy Arnold as "the really great search of the age, and one that did much to develop modern newspaper 'police' coverage."

 In popular culture

+It inspired the television and radio play The Thin Air by Sumner Locke Elliott.

 In her young adult novel Lost (2009), author Jacqueline Davies combines the story of Arnold's disappearance with that of the Triangle Shirtwaist Factory fire.

 The short horror novel The Lurker at the Threshold (1945), by August Derleth and H.P.
 Lovecraft, mentions the disappearance of Dorothy Arnold near the end, in a list of disappearances and Fortean phenomena.

-In 2019, BuzzFeed Unsolved tried to solve the case.
+In 2019, the case was covered by BuzzFeed Unsolved.